Nillumbik Deer Control Project

 For example:

-The Nillumbik Deer Control Project has a total project area comprising over 10,000 hectares across the southern, western and northern reaches of the Shire, as shown below.
+The Nillumbik Deer Control Project has a total project area comprising more than 10,000 hectares across the southern, western and northern reaches of the Shire, as shown below.

 It is expected that deer control will be undertaken on up to 10 per cent of the project area.